 Pursuant to the requirements of SB 2, the City's unmet need for year-round emergency shelter has been determined.
-Of the various data sources on homelessness discussed above (see "Special Needs Groups"), the Bi-Annual Count of homeless persons in Pomona conducted in January 2015 and the results of the survey completed in September 2015 provides the most comprehensive and up to date picture of the homeless population in Pomona.
-This homeless count, the consumer survey and demographics and a gap analysis are summarized in the City's recently completed The State of Homelessness in Pomona Report.
+Of the various data sources on homelessness discussed above (see "Special Needs Groups"), the Bi-Annual Count of homeless persons in Pomona conducted in January 2015 and the results of the survey completed in September

+2015 provides the most comprehensive and up to date picture of the homeless population in Pomona.
+This 2015 homeless count, the consumer survey, and demographics and a gap analysis are summarized in the City's recently completed The State of Homelessness in Pomona Report.
 The report indicates that there are 910 homeless individuals in the City of which 324 homeless are identified as sheltered and a total of 2,248 beds available.
+The most recent PIT Count (2018) by LAHSA indicates that the City has a homeless population of 773 persons, with 188 being sheltered and 585 being unsheltered.